benauthor/pushbutton/README.md

 ## Credit

-Credit where credit is due: former coworker https://github.com/kevinbirch came up with this general tree-of-lil'-scripts-that-defines-command-line-interface pattern for some great internal tooling we had at https://github.com/percolate.
+Credit where credit is due: former coworker [kmb](https://github.com/kevinbirch) came up with this general tree-of-lil'-scripts-that-defines-command-line-interface pattern for some great internal tooling we had at [Percolate](https://github.com/percolate).

+I should mention I love [docopt](http://docopt.org/) and use it whenever I can.
+Credit also probably to kmb for heckling me into loving docopt, now that I think of it.